 6. Optimize for Viewability and User Experience (UX)

-- Lazy-load ads to reduce page bloat and improve speed.
+- Lazy-load ads to reduce page load times and improve speed.

-- Use sticky units (e.g., mobile bottom banner or sidebar ads).
+- Use sticky units, like mobile bottom banners or sidebar ads, for visibility.

-- Test in-content ad placements (after first paragraph or mid-article).
+- Test in-content ad placements, such as after the first paragraph or mid-article.

 - Limit the number of ads to avoid overwhelming users.